LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Table lookup Inference Design

 Second, the accumulation still has comparable computation costs to the entire process.
-For example, when a codebook handles $N$ index lookups on a $K \cdot M$ lookup table, it costs $N \cdot M$ table lookups ($K = 16$) and $N \cdot M$ accumulation adds.
-Therefore, the vectorized lookup table leaves accumulation operations as the performance bottleneck of table lookups.
-Since a higher number of lanes leads to higher throughput on the same width of SIMD instruction (e.g., the vectorized INT16 add instruction has twice the operations of INT8 on a 128-bit SIMD), we maximize accumulation throughput by mixed precision accumulation.
+For example, when a codebook handles $N$ index lookups on a $K \cdot M$ lookup table, it costs $N \cdot M$ table reads ($K = 16$) and $N \cdot M$ accumulation adds.
+Therefore, the vectorized lookup table leaves accumulation operations as the performance bottleneck of table reads.
+The number of parallel processing units within a SIMD instruction is called SIMD lanes.
+We typically set the number of centroids to 16 (K=16) to maximize the utilization of all SIMD instruction lanes.
+Since a higher number of SIMD lanes leads to higher throughput on the same width of SIMD instruction (e.g., the vectorized INT16 add instruction has the half throughput of INT8 on a 128-bit SIMD), we maximize accumulation throughput by mixed precision accumulation.
 It first accumulates results in INT16 to utilize more SIMD lanes and then gathers INT16 to INT32 to avoid overflow.